krayon-corp/keditor/README.md

 # Krayon Editor
-Editor built for client to edit their own or shared Krayon objects
+Editor built for clients to edit their own or shared Krayon objects